 I am writing to you on behalf of the National Animal Interest Alliance with major concerns about the potential impact of SB 6408.
 NAIA is a national organization whose role is to provide a moderate, balanced, fact-based perspective within the animal welfare debate.
-We are proud to represent a variety of animal interests, including organized dog and cat enthusiasts, agriculture, medical research, veterinary medicine, wildlife management, rescue and pet owners across America.
+We are proud to represent a variety of animal interests, including organized dog and cat enthusiasts, agriculture, medical research, veterinary medicine, wildlife management and pet owners across America.
 Many of our members live in Washington State.

 Although we see value in consumer protection laws, we believe that without significant changes, SB 6408 could become a target for lawsuits and other unintended consequences.
+The definitions are of special concern.